Hyena: Optimizing Homomorphically Encrypted Convolution for Private CNN Inference: Background

-We note that there exist prior works such as \cite{huang2022cheetah,xu2023falcon} that use different encoding schemes to avoid expensive rotation.
-However, those works without using SIMD encoding result in excessive slot under-utilization during computation and huge communication cost due to the large number of output ciphertexts.
-In addition, the optimization technique to reduce the communication cost described in \cite{xu2023falcon} is only applicable to depthwise convolution, which does not reduce communication for standard convolution.
-Hence, we focus on accelerating convolution with SIMD encoding.
+There exist other HE convolution techniques such as Cheetah~\cite{huang2022cheetah,xu2023falcon} that exploit non-SIMD-based encoding schemes to avoid expensive rotation ({\bf HRot}), which can provide a large speed-up.
+However, such non-SIMD-based HE convolutions also have similar drawbacks: 1) they require large model storage capacity since the model weights need to be packed in the plaintext format, and 2) they result in slot under-utilization during computation and do not support output channel packing, which incurs high communication cost due to the large number of output ciphertexts.
+The optimization technique described in \cite{xu2023falcon} to reduce the communication cost for the non-SIMD-based HE convolution is only applicable to depthwise convolution and does not reduce communication for standard convolution.
+As will be described in Section~\ref{sec:results}, Hyena provides lower convolution latency than non-SIMD-based techniques thanks to its lower communication cost.

 \ignore{ \ignore{The three-dimensional tensor in $R^{h_i\times w_i\times c_i}$ is the input of convolution, where $c_i$ is the number of input channels and $h_i$ and $w_i$ is the tensor's height and width, respectively.
 The filter's kernel sizes are $f_w\times f_h$, and output is the tensor $R^{h_o\times w_o \times c_o}$ where $c_o$ is the number of output channels and $h_o$ and $w_o$ is the tensor's height and width.
 We assume that the stride of the convolution is 1 {and $(w_i, h_i)=(w_o,h_o)$.
 The polynomial degree is $n$, so each vector has a length of $n$, and the number of channel packing is $c_n=n/n_i$ if channel packing is possible. $n_i$ is the length of one input channel ($w_ih_i$) and is equal to the length of the output channel $n_o$ ($w_oh_o$).}